karagol-taner/HGVS-missense-variants-to-FASTA/README.md

 ### Installation

-- Option 1 (RECOMMENDED, for all platforms): You can install the package via pip (if you have Python 3.x on your system), and use the command HGSVtoFASTA directly:
+- Option 1 (RECOMMENDED, for all platforms): You can install the package via pip (if you have Python 3.x on your system), and use the command HGVStoFASTA directly:
 ```
 pip install HGVStoFASTA
 ```